These are all within driveable striking distance of major cities, with the hope that you can speed through check-in as quickly as possible.

 The recently re-opened, historic White Hart Inn, located right on the town green in Salisbury, Connecticut, is poised to retake its place as a central fixture of town life after closing for five years.
 For one, the historic Tap Room will once again serve local spirits, as it has for literally two centuries.
 Plus, the new restaurant will lean heavily on local produce from nearby farms and growers.
 While there’s plenty to see and do in the Connecticut countryside, the Inn itself is set up to provide a cozy, luxurious getaway should you choose to spend most of your time reading in your room.
 If you want to get out, you can walk to the Appalachian Trail straight from the inn, so bring your hiking boots.
 The beautiful Bash Bish falls are also within striking distance: You’ll be in Hudson River School country, so breathtaking views are a given.
 There's always a lot of fun, family friendly stuff going on in the nearby villages (hay rides, animal judging, iron skillet tosses), and great antiquing and shopping.
 Privet House, owned by Richard Lambertson (of Lambertson Truex), is particularly wonderful.
 Meanwhile, British Chef Annie Wayte of Nicole’s and Café 202 fame is taking the helm at the restaurant.
 For this new venture, she’s logged some serious time in the vicinity building a network of local farms where she’ll be sourcing all her ingredients.

-Formerly known as the Mayflower Inn & Spa (Grace Hotels acquired it last year), this is one of those resorts that is a consistent siren song for worn-out New Yorkers.
+Formerly known as the Mayflower Inn & Spa (before being acquired by the Grace Hotels), this is one of those resorts that is a consistent siren song for worn-out New Yorkers.
 Overstuffed chairs, feather-topped beds, and softly printed toile wallpapers are design hallmarks here, which all add to the feeling that you’ve descended upon the guestroom of your most hospitable aunt.
 In short: You won’t want to leave.
 The spa is one of Connecticut's best, though for those who are more inclined to be outside, the resort sits on 58 acres.
 There’s a tap room for casual eats, as well as a more formal restaurant, The Mayflower Dining Room.
 There's plenty of antiquing and good eating in the surrounding villages.
 (Don't miss Privet House.)

 Twin Farms452 Royalton Turnpike, Barnard | 802.234.9999